THE TAG BLOG

 NOVEMBER 4 2019

-When PayPal first announced a policy change in April 2019, whereby sellers would not be refunded their transaction fees in the case of a return, online forums lit up with outraged sellers.
-Initially it seemed that PayPal was reversing this highly unpopular change, but on October 11 the new refund policy went into effect.
+When PayPal first announced a refund policy change in April 2019, whereby online sellers would not be refunded their transaction fees in the case of a return, forums lit up with outraged sellers.
+Initially it seemed that they were reversing this highly unpopular change, but on October 11 2019 the new PayPal refund policy went into effect.
 Sellers accepting PayPal are out the 2.9% plus 30-cent fee on their sale even if a full refund is later given to the customer.

 'We're changing how we treat refunds.
 If you refund (partially or fully) a transaction to a buyer or a donation to a donor, there are no fees to make the refund, but the fees you originally paid as the seller will not be returned to you.'
 For example, the sale of a $1,000 dress would cost the seller $29.30 in PayPal fees.
 In the case of a full refund to the buyer prior to October 11 the seller would be returned $29.00; a return today would result in zero dollars returned to the seller.
 Reselling the same dress would incur fees a second time, cutting into already slim margins.